Paris Paloma: Career

 "Labour" was followed by further singles "Yeti" featuring Old Sea Brigade in July, "As Good a Reason" in September, and "Drywall" in October.
 She performed at the 2023 Bonnaroo, Summerfest, TRNSMT, All Points East, and Live at Leeds.

 At the start of 2024, Paloma released the single "My Mind (Now)".
 In February 2024, Paloma supported Maisie Peters on the Europe leg of Peters' The Good Witch Tour.
 This was followed by a five-date UK headline tour in May and then U.S. dates.
 Paloma made her debut at the 2024 Glastonbury Music Festival on the BBC Introducing stage.
 She was named a Future Artist by BBC Radio 1.
 Paloma also appeared at the Best Kept Secret, BST Hyde Park where she supported Stevie Nicks, Splendour in the Grass, and Reading and Leeds.

 At the end of August 2024 via Nettwerk, Paloma released her debut album Cacophony.
 Ahead of its release, she shared the track "The Warmth".
 In September, she embarked on a headline tour in Europe, supported by Sarah Julia.
 For The Lord of the Rings: The War of the Rohirrim (2024) soundtrack, Paloma performed an original song titled "The Rider", composed by David Long.
-Paloma will take her tour to North America with 15 dates in 2025.
+She took her tour to North America with 15 dates in 2025.

+Paloma at the Montreux Jazz Festival in 2026.

+In August 2025, Paloma released the single "Good Boy", featuring an introduction verse by Emma Thompson.
+A follow-up single in the same series, "Good Girl," was released in January 2026.
+In February 2026, Paloma joined Florence + the Machine on the European leg of the band's Everybody Scream Tour.
+In March 2026, Paloma released her anti-AI anthem "Miyazaki."
+In May, the single "Stem the Flow" was released, accompanied by a music video.
+Two days later, Paloma announced her upcoming second album, The Fatal Flaw, set for release on 4 September 2026, with a tracklist and international tour dates.
+Two further singles, "Pre-Raphealite" and "I Cry in Front of Paintings", were released on 24 July and 14 August 2026, respectively.